PaddlePaddle/models/fluid/AutoDL/LRC/README.md

 # LRC Local Rademachar Complexity Regularization
-This directory contains image classification model based on novel regularizer rooted in Local Rademacher Complexity (LRC).
+Regularization of Deep Neural Networks(DNNs) for the sake of improving their generalization capability is important and chllenging.
+This directory contains image classification model based on a novel regularizer rooted in Local Rademacher Complexity (LRC).
 We appreciate the contribution by [DARTS](https://arxiv.org/abs/1806.09055) for our research.
-The regularization by LRC and DARTS are combined in this model and it achieves 97.3% accuracy on CIFAR-10 dataset.
+The regularization by LRC and DARTS are combined in this model on CIFAR-10 dataset.
 Code accompanying the paper
 > [An Empirical Study on Regularization of Deep Neural Networks by Local Rademacher Complexity](https://arxiv.org/abs/1902.00873)\
 > Yingzhen Yang, Xingjian Li, Jun Huan.\
 > _arXiv:1902.00873_.